 more comprehensive learning tool for all.

-We are a 501(c)3 company and your support and time in our early stage of development will
+We are a 501(c)3 company, your support and time in our early stage of development will

 MEET OUR INSTRUCTORS